jamaier/Portfolio/README.md

 * _Clone this repository to your desktop_
 * _Navigate to the top level of the directory_
 * _Open index.html in your browser_
+* _Or visit the link to view on GItHub Pages here:_ https://jamaier.github.io/Portfolio/

 ## Known Bugs